discord-net/Discord.Net/docs/guides/commands/commands.md

 ## Get Started

-To use Commands, you must create a [Command Service] and a command Handler.
+To use commands, you must create a [Command Service] and a command handler.

-Included below is a very barebone command handler.
+Included below is a barebone command handler.
 You can extend your command Handler as much as you like; however, the below is the bare minimum.

+> [!NOTE]
-The `CommandService` will optionally accept a [CommandServiceConfig], which _does_ set a few default values for you.
-It is recommended to look over the properties in [CommandServiceConfig] and their default values.
+> The `CommandService` will optionally accept a [CommandServiceConfig],
+> which *does* set a few default values for you.
+It is recommended to
+> look over the properties in [CommandServiceConfig] and their default
+> values.

 [!code-csharp[Command Handler](samples/command_handler.cs)]